 - New Energy Technology: Solar Car Challenge integration of full body solar panels into composite vehicle body

 Just like the rowers in our boats, we love to win too and sharing in your success is an important part of our business which continues to drive us.
 We would like to thank everyone who has been a part of the Sykes journey.
-We wish everyone success and enjoyment in the sport that we have come to enjoy so much and may the next 50 years be as successful and enjoyable for us all.
+We wish everyone success and enjoyment in the sport that we have come to enjoy so much.